Five Ways to Look After Your Mental Health While Studying

-University should be a fun and exciting time for students.
-Making new friends and enjoying new experiences.
-For many it will be your first time being independent.
-Sometimes it can stop being fun and pressure to meet deadlines and pass assignments can be overwhelming.
-Many younger students are away from home for the first time and become homesick.
+University should be a fun and exciting time for students: making new friends, enjoying new experiences, and for many of you it will be your first time truly being independent.
+Although sometimes it can stop being fun, and the pressure to meet deadlines and pass assignments can be overwhelming.
+Many younger students leaving home for the first time may become homesick.
 Money issues can also cause stress and depression, as well as other mental health issues.

 According to a survey undertaken by YouGov, one in four university students experience some form of mental health issue in the UK.
 Depression and anxiety are the highest mental health problems reported.